He flew home to bury his father. The Air India crash took his life

 He had returned to their hometown of Banswara in Rajasthan earlier this week to accompany his wife and children back to London, where the family was planning to settle permanently.

-A close friend and college friend of Dr Vyas, who requests anonymity, shares the devastating news with The Independent.
-“Komi was part of our 2004 MBBS (Bachelor of Medicine, Bachelor of Surgery) batch – always smiling, full of charm.
+A close friend of Dr Vyas, who requests anonymity, shares the devastating news with The Independent.
+“Komi was part of our 2004 MBBS [Bachelor of Medicine, Bachelor of Surgery] batch – always smiling, full of charm.
 Even after college, we stayed in touch.
 She used to visit my clinic in Ahmedabad when she worked as an assistant professor in Rajasthan.
 The last time I spoke to her was in December – she had reached out about a consultation for her sister.”

 The family had travelled to India for a vacation and were returning to London to begin a new chapter.